BrunoMVPCosta/BrunoMVPCosta.github.io/_posts/2021-08-01-sre-sre-everywhere.md

 ---
 Every once in a while, a new concept appears in the software industry.
 People start talking about it, making presentations, writing books and even consulting.
 Everyone seems to be doing the new fancy thing.
 But even if everyone is talking about it and doing it, are they talking about the same and doing the same?

 Today, I will be writing about SRE.
 It is not a new topic, but it is one that is starting to be adopted more and more across our industry.
-SRE stands for site reliability engineering and aims to improve reliability of software and it was originally created at Google.
-Ever since Google started to share it externally, other companies started to adopt the concept and “doing” SRE.
+SRE stands for **Site Reliability Engineering** and aims to improve reliability of software and it was originally created at Google.
+Ever since Google started to share it externally, other companies started to adopt the concept and doing SRE.

 The challenge is understanding what part of SRE they are doing - or if it is SRE at all for the purists.
+Let’s explore some of the examples of teams that people associate with SRE.

 ## Infrastructure automation